-The OpenVMS Enterprise Directory for e-Business is available with OpenVMS Alpha Version 7.3 and 7.3- 1 and is licensed with the OpenVMS Alpha operating system.
+The OpenVMS Enterprise Directory for e-Business is available with OpenVMS Alpha Version 7.3 and 7.3-1 and is licensed with the OpenVMS Alpha operating system.
 It is also available on the OpenVMS Alpha Software Layered Products Library.
 Software support service for this product is sold separately.
-For further information, refer to the HP OpenVMS Enterprise Directory for e-Business Software Product Description (SPD 40.77.xx)
+For further information, refer to the Compaq OpenVMS Enterprise Directory for e-Business Software Product Description (SPD 40.77.xx)

-HP Secure Web Server for OpenVMS Alpha
+Compaq Secure Web Server for OpenVMS Alpha

-HP Secure Web Server for OpenVMS Alpha (SWS) provides a powerful, flexible web server based on the popular Apache Web Server from the Apache Software Foundation.
-SWS provides the following features:
+Compaq Secure Web Server for OpenVMS Alpha (CSWS) provides a powerful, flexible web server based on the popular Apache Web Server from the Apache Software Foundation.
+CSWS provides the following features:

 - HTTP/1.1 compliance (RFC2616)

-- · All standard Apache extensions (modules)
+- All standard Apache extensions (modules)

 - Support for PHP, Perl, Java Servlets, and Java Server Pages (JSP)

 - Secure Sockets Layer (SSL) support (mod_ssl) using OpenSSL

-- Digital certificates from VeriSign Inc.
+- · Digital certificates from VeriSign Inc.

-To expand and extend the usefulness of SWS, the following optional software components are available for use with SWS:
+To expand and extend the usefulness of CSWS, the following optional software components are available for use with CSWS:

-- mod_PHP provides support for PHP, a server-side, cross-platform, and HTML embedded scripting language that facilitates creation of dynamic web pages.
-PHP-enabled web pages can be created and edited the same as regular HTML pages. - mod_PERL and Perl provide support for Perl, an interpreted high-level programming language that is highly portable across systems.
-Perl has become the premier scripting language of the Web, and many CGI programs are written in Perl. mod_Perl allows SWS modules to be written entirely in Perl.
+CSWS_PHP (mod_PHP) provides support for PHP, a server-side, cross-platform, and HTML embedded scripting language that facilitates creation of dynamic web pages.
+PHP-enabled web pages can be created and edited the same as regular HTML pages.

-mod_JK and Tomcat provide Java run-time support for Java Servlet and JavaServer Pages (JSP) technologies that facilitate creation of dynamic web pages and Java-based application deployment.
+- CSWS_PERL (mod_PERL) and Perl provide support for Perl, an interpreted high-level programming language that is highly portable across systems.
+Perl has become the premier scripting language of the Web, and many CGI programs are written in Perl.
+CSWS_Perl allows CSWS modules to be written entirely in Perl. - CSWS_JAVA (mod_JK and Tomcat) provides Java run-time support for Java Servlet and JavaServer Pages (JSP) technologies that facilitate creation of dynamic web pages and Java-based application deployment.

-Services for HP Secure Web Server for OpenVMS Alpha are provided under existing OpenVMS Operating System service agreements.
+Services for Compaq Secure Web Server for OpenVMS Alpha are provided under existing OpenVMS Operating System service agreements.

-HP Secure Web Browser for OpenVMS Alpha
+Compag Secure Web Browser for OpenVMS Alpha

-HP Secure Web Browser for OpenVMS Alpha (SWB) provides a powerful, flexible, and modern web browser based on the Mozilla open-source project started in 1998 by Netscape Communications Corporation.
+Compaq Secure Web Browser for OpenVMS Alpha (CSWB) provides a powerful, flexible, and modern web browser based on the Mozilla open-source project started in 1998 by Netscape Communications Corporation.
 The Mozilla Web Browser is designed for standards compliance, performance, and portability.
-Mozilla is the code base used for Netscape 7.
+Mozilla is the code base used for Netscape 6.x.

-SWB is the officially supported web browser for OpenVMS Alpha and provides a full featured and customizable browser with integrated web browsing, security, HTML document creation and editing, and clients for mail, news, and instant messaging.
-SWB includes support for the following features:
+CSWB is the officially supported web browser for Open-VMS Alpha and provides a full featured and customizable browser with integrated web browsing, security, HTML document creation and editing, and clients for mail, news, and instant messaging.
+CSWB includes support for the following features:

-- Hypertext Markup Language (HTML 4.01)
+- HyperText Markup Language (HTML 4.01)

-- Cascading Style Sheets (CSS1/2)
+- · Cascading Style Sheets (CSS1/2)

 - Document Object Model (DOM1/2)

 - Extensible Markup Language (XML)

 - Resource Definition Framework (RDF)

 - Secure Sockets Layer (SSL)

-- Java and JavaScript
+- · Java and JavaScript

-Services for the HP Secure Web Browser for OpenVMS Alpha are provided under existing OpenVMS operating system service agreements.
+Services for the Compaq Secure Web Browser for OpenVMS Alpha are provided under existing OpenVMS operating system service agreements.

-HP Software Development Kit (SDK), for the Java Platform
+Compaq Software Development Kit (SDK), for the Java Platform

-The HP SDK provides an environment in which to develop and deploy Java applications on OpenVMS Alpha.
-Java applications can be written once and run on any operating system that implements the Java run-time environment, which consists primarily of the Java Virtual Machine (JVM).
-The SDK is a set of building blocks containing basic development tools and a rich set of class libraries, including:
+The Compaq SDK provides an environment in which to develop and deploy Java applications on OpenVMS Alpha.
+Java applications can be written once and run on any operating system that implements the Java runtime environment, which consists primarily of the Java Virtual Machine (JVM).
+The Compaq SDK is a set of building blocks containing basic development tools and a rich set of class libraries, including: